Platz der Republik (Berlin): Events

-In the fall of 1948, the square saw a huge demonstration protesting against the Berlin blockade.
+In the autumn of 1948, the square saw a huge demonstration protesting against the Berlin Blockade.
 About 300,000 people participated, and mayor Ernst Reuter gave a haunting speech.

 A number of concerts had taken place at the Platz der Republik in the late 1980s, including in 1987 David Bowie as part of the Glass Spider Tour, Eurythmics as part of the Revenge Tour and Genesis as part of the Invisible Touch Tour and latterly in 1988 Pink Floyd as part of the A Momentary Lapse of Reason Tour and Michael Jackson as part of the Bad World Tour.

 On 22 July 2005 an ultralight aircraft crashed on the square, killing the pilot.
 The police later determined that it was a likely suicide.

 Leading up to the 2006 FIFA World Cup, in April 2006 the sports company Adidas began to asphalt the square in order to erect the "Adidas World of Football", a miniature version of the Olympiastadion Berlin with about 8,000 seats.
 It was used to show live coverage of the football games.
 After the event, Adidas restored the square to its prior condition; this included finding trees all over Germany that matched the trees that had to be removed.